-Ob jective Outcome in 2016/17 1.
-Maintain a secure financial health grade of "Satisfactory" with the Education and Skills Funding Agency (A secure satisfactory grade would be in the top half of the range for the satisfactory grade).
-From 2017-18 onwards this objective has been amended to securing a Achieved Good financial health grade with the EFSA.
-2. Generate a minimum Earnings Before Interest, Tax, Depreciation and Amortisation (EBITDA) of 5%.
-Achieved 3.
+Ob jective Outcome in 2018 1.
+Progress towards a Good financial health grade with the EFSA by 2020.
+Not Achieved - overall financial health grade reduced in 2017-18 2.
+Generate a minimum cash operating surplus or Earnings Before Interest, Tax, Depreciation and Amortisation (EBITDA) of 5%, with a long term target of achieving 7%.
+Not Achieved - EBTIDA = 4.1% 3.
 Deliver and maintain a current ratio above 1.0 (excluding FRS102 adjustments).
-Not Achieved - ratio remained the same at 0.9 4.
-Maintain Borrowing to Income ratio below 40% Achieved
+Not Achieved - ratio reduced to 0.82 4.
+Maintain Borrowing to Income ratio below 40% Achieved 5.

-Ob jective Outcome in 2016/17 5.
 Generate sufficient additional income to ensure adequate funding is available to: 5.1.
 Recruit and retain staff 5.2.
 Fund premises maintenance and repairs at a sustainable level 5.3.
 Fund IT support and maintenance at a sustainable level 5.4.
-Replace / renew capital assets on a reasonable timescale Achieved 6.
-Use existing reserves to fund capital expenditure Achieved - 50% increase in capital expenditure in 2016/17 7.
+Replace / renew capital assets on a reasonable timescale Not Achieved - limited investment in the renewal of capital assets 6.
 Comply with banking covenants Achieved